JSQLParser/JSqlParser/README.md

 This is a valid piece of source code:
 * blocks without braces are not allowed
-* after controll statements (if, while, for) a whitespace is expected
+* after control statements (if, while, for) a whitespace is expected
 * the opening brace should be in the same line as the control statement

 ## Maven Repository